 In certain limited areas of the submarine export cable corridor, where underwater megaripples and sandwaves are present on the seafloor, pre-sweeping activities may be necessary prior to cable lay activities in order to achieve cable burial to the target depth.
 Pre-sweeping involves smoothing the seafloor by removing ridges and edges where present.
-The primary pre-sweeping method will involve using a suction hopper dredge vessel and/or mass flow excavator from a construction vessel to remove the excess sediment on the seafloor along the footprint of the cable lay; however, other types of dredging equipment may be used depending on environmental conditions and equipment availability.
+The primary pre-sweeping method will involve using a mass flow excavator from a construction vessel to remove the excess sediment on the seafloor along the footprint of the cable lay; however, suction hopper dredge or other types of dredging equipment may be used depending on environmental conditions and equipment availability.

 Where required, pre-sweeping activities will occur in an area of up to 164 ft (50 m) width along the length of the megaripples and sandwaves; the length of clearance will vary along the submarine export cable route.
 Megaripple and sandwave height vary depending on localized seabed and current characteristics.
-Pre-sweeping activities are also anticipated to be required along the nearshore portions of the submarine export cable route, up to approximately 88,200 yd (67,400 m).
+Pre-sweeping activities are also anticipated to be required along the nearshore portions of the submarine export cable route.